jasonacollins/jasoncollinsblog/posts/deception.md

 They seek to defend the deception as follows:

 > this disparity between stated accuracy (85%) and true accuracy (70.8%) is realistic if there is a distribution shift between the training and the test set, which would imply that the humans’ trust in AI is misplaced.

+## Do participant's believe the AI is AI?

+With generative AI, this is coming closer to being feasible.
+But looking at many experiments conducted through the last decade, I suspect many participants would not believe an AI

+## Do participants believe the human is human?

+Even more so

 ## Thoughts